-Scrum, on the other hand, is an iterative and incremental software development framework derived from the Agile manifesto.
+Scrum, on the other hand, is an iterative and incremental software development framework derived from the Agile methodology.
 Product development is divided into sprints that last a maximum of 1 month.
 This methodology emphasizes project management and development.
-And the result of each completed sprint should be a working version of the product to the extent consistent with the goals of the completed iterations.
+The result of each completed sprint should be a working version of the product to the extent consistent with the goals of the completed iterations.

 Short and frequent sprints allow dynamic and flexible introduction of changes and improvements to the project, and a working version of the product is delivered after each sprint.
 Scrum methodology gives a possibility to solve complex problems and adapt the product to the customer requirements.
 It enables efficient and innovative product creation, with the highest possible quality for the customer, due to the iterative and incremental control process.

 Agile methodologies work well when you’re dealing with a new project whose final form isn’t fully defined and whose requirements are constantly evolving.
 It helps manage unpredictable and complex projects.
 However, it’s not a good choice if the project requires repetitive activities and deals with routine, prescribed tasks, as it doesn’t bring any added value.

 Waterfall, on the other hand, will be a good choice when we have precise and stable requirements from the beginning of the project development, as well as proven and stable technologies and tools.
 Another important reason for using the cascade model may be the contractual constraints (completion time and budget), as it is the case in public sector projects.

 Scrum testing is combined with the Agile manifesto.
 In this case, customer requirements and technical work are developed simultaneously.
 This approach makes both the development and the testing process aligned with the customer requirements.

 Adventages of testing in Scrum:

 The tester works together with the developer,